What is ascites?

-Ascites caused by cancer most often occurs with advanced or recurrent cancer of the ovary, bladder, colon, breast, pancreas, or lung, and with lymphomas.
-If severe, ascites may be painful, and the problem may keep you from moving around comfortably.
+Ascites is a condition in which fluid collects in spaces within your abdomen.
+If severe, ascites may be painful.
+The problem may keep you from moving around comfortably.
 Ascites can set the stage for an infection in your abdomen.
-Fluid may also move into your chest and surround your lungs, making it difficult to breathe.
+Fluid may also move into your chest and surround your lungs.
+This makes it hard to breathe.

 These are symptoms of ascites:

 - Swelling in the abdomen